AhmedBeheiri/darty_commons/README.md

         duration: Duration(milliseconds: 500));
 // If you called show snack bar on string you need to provide the build context
         'this is example'.showSnackBar(context,duration: Duration(milliseconds: 500));

+// or you can use show Error snack bar for handling error messages
+     context.showErrorSnackBar('text',
+        duration: Duration(milliseconds: 500));
 ```

 # String Commons